Mitch Richling: Mathematics Research Interests

 2. Numerical Linear Algebra

-I am interested in a wide array of numerical linear algebra topics.
+I have a long standing interest in a wide array of numerical linear algebra topics.
 Most recently, iterative and direct methods for sparse systems have captured my imagination.
-For example, I have spent a good deal of time exploring multi-threaded approaches to GMRES recently.
-I have also been playing around with a distributed multi-processing approach for Gaussian elimination.
+I've also been experimenting with various SMP parallelization approaches for things like GMRES, and with distributed parallelization for sparse elimination methods.

 3. Autonomous, Dynamical Systems

 The topic of my master's thesis was using ancient OOP techniques to develop very a generic implementation of B. Buchburger's algorithm in such a way that the same code was capable of working over various rings without modification.
-I have continued to be interested in this topic; however, now I am more focused on using modern template meta-programming methods to do the same thing but with dramatically greater performance.
+I have continued to be interested in this topic; however, my focus has become more theoretical over time.

-I became interested in the visualization of sections of 3-manifolds and knot spaces in my undergraduate years.
-Back then the visualization of these objects was completely beyond the range existing OpenGL hardware, and so very specialized software implementations were the only possibility.
-Even today such problems push what one can buy at the local Fry's.
+I first became interested in the visualization of sections of 4-manifolds, 3-manifolds, and knot spaces in my undergraduate years.
+Back then the visualization of these objects was completely beyond the capabilities of existing OpenGL hardware.
+Thus my efforts were on writing very specialized software rasterisation tools.
+With the today's GPU technology, I'm more focused on the automated generation of representative simplicial complexes for various objects.
+These simplicial complexes may then be triangulated, and rendered on a modern graphics card.